henryburon/henryburon.github.io/_posts/2024-09-01-jpl_internship.md

    <img src="/assets/images/proj_lines.png" alt="Robot Path Projection Lines" width="45%" />
 </p>

-Path projection lines that generate based on the camera's intrinsic parameters along with the robot's configuration.
-The lines represent the robot's width.
-The robot used a two-camera setup and stitched video image.
-The yaw and pitch of each camera is taken into consideration during the calculation.
+I developed an algorithm that generates path projection lines based on the camera's intrinsic parameters and the robot's configuration.
+The lines represent the robot's width on the ground plane.
+The robot used a two-camera setup and stitched video image, and the yaw and pitch of each camera is taken into consideration during the calculation.

 #### Configuration Manager